arne-z/BachelorThesis/ExperimentSetup.md

 Alternatively / additionaly the Tool could be field trialed in my BP-team to collect metrics from extended use.
 Expecially comparing out current code reviews (using diffs in the Agent Json) to later code reviews (using diffs in DSL code).
 It might be worthwhile to collect additional feedback from team members after using the tool for development internally.
 Carries the risk of significant bias in favour of the tool when tested by Friends / Team members.
 For the DSL it might be possible to explain external benefits (Git, Version History, Code Reviews), that can only be seen over long term use, and then quantify the cost / additional benefit of the tool through showing an increase / decrease of task completion time.
+--- comment Chris.
+Plan to run a pilot study first.

 ## Demographic data

 Is easy to collect, but I am unsure whether analysing it provides any benefit.
+--- comment Chris.
+I believe demographic data is very important, e.g., age, gender, programming experience (years), programming languages.

 ## Group Assignment